zbedo/single_cell_portal_core/README.md

 ### STAGING

 There is also a staging instance of the Single Cell Portal used for testing new functionality in a production-like setting.
-This is running inside the same project on the `singlecell-staging` VM.
 The staging instance URL is https://single-cell-staging.broadinstitute.org/single_cell

 The run command for staging is identical to that of production, with the exception of passing `-e staging` as the environment, and any differing values for hostnames/client secrets/passwords as needed.

+For Single Cell Portal staff: please refer to the SCP playbook and Jenkins server on how to deploy to staging.

 *Note: This instance is usually turned off to save on compute costs, so there is no expectation that it is up at any given time*